rstmyldrm7/CarAdvertCore/README.md

 ## Docker Setup

-1. Clone this repository to your local machine. open the command shell -> git clone <(https://github.com/rstmyldrm7/CarAdvertCore.git>
+#### Clone this repository to your local machine.
+open the command shell -> git clone <(https://github.com/rstmyldrm7/CarAdvertCore.git>

-2. Change your working directory to the project folder.
+#### Change your working directory to the project folder.
 -> cd CarAdvertCore

-3.Build the Docker containers for your web API, database, and Kafka by running the following command:
+#### Build the Docker containers for your web API, database, and Kafka by running the following command:
 -> docker-compose up --build -d

 This command will build and start the Docker containers for your project, including the web API, the chosen database, and Apache Kafka.